urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

 Show that the Bessel peaks have the correct values relative to each other.
 In other words, confirm that for the chosen vlaue of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation.

 $$ \Delta P = 20 log\frac{J_1(\beta)}{J_0(\beta)} $$

+You will want to reference a [table of Bessel functions](https://www.statisticshowto.datasciencecentral.com/wp-content/uploads/2017/01/bessel-tables.pdf) or use a Bessel calculator (built into Matlab/Python/most mathematical programming languages).

 ---